Roland09/Lightsabers-Tutorial/README.md

 ![weapon](https://user-images.githubusercontent.com/10963432/59186828-2da89180-8b74-11e9-962e-54cd854651eb.png)

 * The blades in an array.
-All of these will be activated and deactivated upon keypress
+All of these will be activated and deactivated upon keypress.
+Use as many as you like, minimum is 1
 * The blade extend speed specifies the time interval in seconds at which the blade will be extended and collapsed
 * Weapon Active specifies if the weapon is initially active or not
-* Blade color will be propagated to the blade and the light which is attached to the blade
+* Blade Color will be propagated to the blade and the light which is attached to the blade
 * Blade Color Intensity defines how much color will be used.
 This very much depends on your lighting settings (eg if you use lum or another)
 * Light Intensity is the intensity of the light which is attached to the blade.
 It's attached at the center of the blade, the intensity will vary depending on the expansion state
-* Then there are varous audio source which will be played when the weapon is switched on, off and is active
+* Then there are various audio sources which will be played when the weapon is switched on, off and is active

 The glow effect is created using a custom shader, a very simple one for now.
-You could do it with the standard HDRP shaders as well, but I intend to enhance it with a pulsating one in the future.
+You could do it with the built-in HDRP shaders as well, but I intend to enhance it with a pulsating one in the future.

 ![shader](https://user-images.githubusercontent.com/10963432/59187508-e7543200-8b75-11e9-894f-bc14cf71c5cb.png)